-68-year old Seán was motivated to volunteer after walking by the VSO Ireland office in Dublin one day.
+Now 68 years old, Seán was motivated Seán was motivated to volunteer when he walked by the VSO Ireland office in Dublin by chance one day.
 After a year of waiting for the right role, he finally accepted a two-year Education Adviser placement in Lilongwe, Malawi's capital city, in early 2017.
-Of his placement, Seán said, "I find the work in this challenging environment very rewarding and meaningful.
-Other VSO staff, whether voluntary or otherwise, are very supportive and help greatly in overcoming the many daily obstacles which one faces.
-As a retiree, I heartily recommend this type of voluntary work."